 3. Experiment with his overall sleep schedule

 Even though the troubles only seem to happen at night, consider his overall sleep schedule.
-Three-year-olds can start dropping their nap completely (if they already haven’t), which can make for strange bedtimes.
+Some 3 year olds can start dropping their nap completely (if they already haven’t), which can make for strange bedtimes.

 This is especially useful if you find that your child isn’t sleepy enough come bedtime, or that he’s cranky and overtired.
 Either symptom signals that a change in his sleep schedule can be all it takes to get him to go to bed once again.